VA Disability Rating for Sleep Apnea

 How To Obtain VA Disability Compensation for Sleep Apnea?

 To get the VA to assign a secondary disability rating for sleep apnea, you must prove that your diagnosis resulted from your military service or other service-connected disabilities.
+You will likely need to obtain a nexus letter from a medical professional.
 This increases the chance the VA will rate your claim correctly and award the compensation you deserve.
 Some things you can do to document your sleep apnea include the following:

 How Can I Apply for VA Disability Compensation for Sleep Apnea?